burnoutband/kubernetes-training/modules/misc/istio.md

 Let's now see how Istio can help us to add new features to our application.
 Let's imagine that we want to add a new feature to the app and test it on a small percent of our users (this is called 'Canary deployment').

-> Note: If you have already done this in exercise 5, skip to step 4.

 1. In the `sample-app` folder open `main.go` file.

 1. At line 60 find `version` constant and change it from `1.0.0` to `1.0.1`